 Locals generally speak English and are very friendly and willing to help.
 My hosts were very attentive and sweet, a couple of them even welcoming me and taking care of me as if I were part of the family.
 And when I looked lost in Split, an elderly man asked if I needed help.
 That said, I did encounter one teenager in Montenegro who told me and an Irish friend I’d made to “get out” and that living in the Balkans was miserable compared to visiting.
 Be aware of your privilege as a tourist, and know that not everyone is excited about tourism.

-Contrary to what many people may think, Eastern Europe is pretty safe.
+Contrary to what many people may think, the Balkans/Eastern Europe is pretty safe.
 Granted, I didn’t really go out at night, so that may color my perspective.

 I didn’t feel unsafe at any point of my travels, and as I mentioned earlier, locals were overall friendly.
 Online sources will warn you about theft and taxi fare scams though, so always be vigilant.
 Keep your valuables on your person, and make them difficult to access.
 When you get into a taxi, always ask that it be metered, or decide on the rate beforehand.